 PeerStreet is different from a Real Estate Investment Trust (REIT) in that it offers greater flexibility and transparency by letting investors self-select loans from a list of pre-vetted borrowers.
 In addition to simpler fee structures, PeerStreet investors get the added ability to build portfolios based on geographic areas, property types, and more.

 PeerStreet is also different from traditional forms of real estate investing in that you do not directly own the property or borrow directly from a lender.
 Instead, investors have issued mortgage dependent promissory notes (MDPN), which are linked to the performance of the loan affiliated with your investment.
+But, it is also important to understand that traditional private leaders such as Crescent Lenders exist as well and may be worthwhile for you to check out.

 Who Can Invest with PeerStreet?